-2.0 Key Issues
+3.0 Key Issues

-- 2.1 This section sets out the key issues and constraints affecting the spatial development of the Borough in order to identify key drivers for change.
-The following key issues have been identified through the Core Strategy DPD Issues and Options Paper as well as previous consultations on the Local Plan Review Issues Paper in 2001 2002, work on the Local Development Framework in the Spring 2003 and the Gathering Evidence Questionnaire responses in early 2004: - By March 2004 approximately 75% of housing provision, allocated for Stafford Borough in the Staffordshire & Stoke-on-Trent Structure Plan 1996-2011, had already been completed - Of the 150 hectares of employment land provision allocated for Stafford Borough in the Staffordshire & Stoke-on-Trent Structure Plan 1996-2011, 35 hectares of employment land remains to be committed and is considered to be inadequate for the Stafford Borough area. - Review of existing allocated Greenfield housing sites is required - Significant decline in manufacturing employment in Stafford Borough - Re-use of buildings for residential development rather than employment uses in urban and rural areas - Declining and ageing population with an increase in single people - Access to key services in rural areas - Areas of poor quality housing - Pockets of deprivation within a generally wealthy Borough population - Potential release of significant land resources at RAF Stafford, ROF Swynnerton and Meaford Power Station site north of Stone - Maintaining Stafford's status as a retail and local governance centre
+- 3.1 This section sets out the key issues and constraints affecting the spatial development of the Borough in order to identify key drivers for change.
+The following key issues have been identified through representations to the Core Strategy DPD - Preferred Options Report and the Issues & Options Paper as well as previous consultations including the Gathering Evidence Questionnaire responses in early 2004, initial work on the Local Development Framework in Spring 2003 and the Local Plan Review Issues Paper in 2001 - 2002: - By March 2005 over 80% of housing provision, allocated for Stafford Borough in the Staffordshire & Stoke-on-Trent Structure Plan 1996-2011, had already been completed - Of the 150 hectares of employment land provision allocated for Stafford Borough in the Staffordshire & Stoke-on-Trent Structure Plan 1996-2011, 35 hectares of employment land remains to be committed and is considered to be inadequate for the Stafford Borough area. - Review of existing allocated Greenfield housing sites is required - Significant decline in manufacturing employment in Stafford Borough - Re-use of buildings for residential development rather than employment uses in urban and rural areas - Declining and ageing population with an increase in single people - Access to key services in rural areas - Areas of poor quality housing - Pockets of deprivation within a generally wealthy Borough population - Maintaining Stafford's status as a retail and local governance centre - Lack of provision for social and community facilities - Maintaining biodiversity and wildlife corridors - Protect and enhance the historic environment